 Foods – Honey is an essential product made by bees that we consume as humans.

 Silk – an important product is dating back to ancient China.
-With silk be produced from the cocoons of the silkworm.
+Silk be produced from the cocoons of the silkworm.

-Balance – the balance of nature can depend on the activity of parasites, their predators.
+Balance – the balance of nature can depend on the activity of parasites, and their predators.

-With millions of different types of insects, what they eat will vary across the world.
-However, about half of insects are herbivores, which means that they eat only plants.
+With millions of different types of insects, what they eat will vary worldwide.
+However, about half of insects are herbivores, which means they eat only plants.

-The plant-eaters will eat grass, leaves, flower nectar, wood, and seeds.
+The plant-eaters eat grass, leaves, flower nectar, wood, and seeds.